Caring for your Dog at Home

 moisturizing detangling people conditioner is fine, leave on 5 minutes and

 rinse (downward) thoroughly

-time, plus you’re at a better level to see what you are working on.
+less time.
+Plus, you are at a better level to see what you are working on.
 Try to keep your dog standing during grooming as well.

 When brushing always do small sections at a